cirias/secmuxer/README.md

 ---

 A simple tool to help manage credentials.
-Inspired by consul and vault.
+Inspired by vault.

 ---